Updated July 23, 2024

 Water resistant

 Water resistance is one of the essential recommendations by the American Academy of Dermatology –– but keep in mind, water resistant doesn’t mean waterproof.
-Instead, water resistance means the sunscreen’s SPF is maintained –– and the sunscreen will be effective –– for up to 40 minutes in water.
-Extra water-resistant sunscreen is effective for twice that, or 80 minutes.
+Instead, water resistance means the sunscreen’s SPF is maintained –– and the sunscreen will be effective –– for up to 40 to 80 minutes in water (look at the label for the specific timeframe).
 If that period of time passes, reapply!

 The American Cancer Society recommends reapplying sunscreen at least every two hours, and more frequently if you’re swimming or sweating, or if you’ve wiped yourself off with a towel.